Mercury13/unicodia/Bitmaps/Scripts/rationale.md

 * Symbols and pictographs ex A: same
 * Tech misc: the most techy character
 * Transport: TMB + lo-res

+## Technical
-* Specials: the only non-format
+* Specials: the only non-format, LR took the same (not a coincidence)
-* Tags: Tag+T
+* Tags: what’s remaining?
+Tag T is used on higher resolution
-* Variation selectors: just a general image
+* Variation selectors: just a general image, what’s remaining?

 ## Europe
 * Albanian all: TMB